Update Nov 2017: Udemy now got most of their courses with of closed captions available. There are 2 types of the closed captions.

 Udemy is the leading E-learning platform, providing an extensive selection of online courses: currently 30,000 + and still counting!
 Courses are taught on different topics in 80+ languages.
 However, it’s undeniable that, due to market demand and other factors, most classes are presented in English.

-The CEO of Udemy, Dennis Yang, once said during an interview with Bloomberg, that almost two-thirds of Udemy students live outside the United States; so we can only assume that there’s a large proportion of Udemy students that are non-native English speakers.
+The former CEO of Udemy, Dennis Yang, once said during an interview with Bloomberg, that almost two-thirds of Udemy students live outside the United States; so we can only assume that there’s a large proportion of Udemy students that are non-native English speakers.

 Obviously, when undertaking a Udemy course the student must completely understand what’s being taught, otherwise their distant learning experience won’t be very effective.
 This learning gap would therefore make real-class learning superior to virtual-class learning in many ways.
 In addition, many instructors themselves are also non-native English speakers, thus their (sometimes) quite strong accents could be quite disconcerting to students.
 This is something I’m actually quite familiar with myself because I have started some courses with great content but because of the unavoidable language barriers I’ve had to move on and look for alternative courses.